dropkickdev/limeutils/README.md

 limeutils
 =========

-Limeutils is a small collection of classes and methods for dealing with Redis data (which comes in bytes) and a few other helpful functions.
-Check out the documentation for information .
-More classes to be added.
+Limeutils is a small collection of classes and methods for dealing with Redis data and a few other helpful functions.
+Check out the documentation for information
+ .
+More classes to be added as needed.

 This package uses [Pydantic models][pydantic] to validate its data.